mysociety/fixmystreet/customising/boundaries.md

 boundaries to answer the question: _who is responsible for fixing problems **here**_?

-This also means boundaries let FixMyStreet know if the pin has been put somewhere that is *not* covered by any of the bodies it normally reports problems to.
+This also means that boundaries can be used to determine if the pin has been put somewhere that is *not* covered by any bodies.

 <div class="attention-box">
   We've written a separate page about